menandmice/micetro_docs/guides/user-manual/rest_api.rst

 .. code-block::

-   POST http(s)://<micetro.yourdomain.tld>/mmws/api/dnsZones/test.menandmice.com./dnsRecords?dnsRecord={“name”:”name”, “type”: “A”, “data”: “1.2.3.4”}
+   POST http(s)://<micetro.yourdomain.tld>/mmws/api/v2/dnsZones/test.menandmice.com./dnsRecords?dnsRecord={"name":"name", "type": "A", "data": "1.2.3.4"}

 To modify the newly created DNS record, you can use the following URL:

 .. code-block::

-   PUT http(s)://<micetro.yourdomain.tld>/mmws/api/dnsRecords/name.test.menandmice.com./?properties={"data":"2.3.4.5"}
+   PUT http(s)://<micetro.yourdomain.tld>/mmws/api/v2/dnsRecords/name.test.menandmice.com./?properties={"data":"2.3.4.5"}

 To delete the DNS record, you can use the following URL:

 .. code-block::

-   DELETE http(s)://<micetro.yourdomain.tld>/mmws/api/dnsRecords/name.test.menandmice.com.
+   DELETE http(s)://<micetro.yourdomain.tld>/mmws/api/v2/dnsRecords/name.test.menandmice.com.

 .. note::
    For more complex objects, it's recommended to provide the data in the body of the HTTP request rather than in the URL.